School Administrator Resume Guide + Tips + Example

-- Proposed and executed budget of $15,000 per school year.
+- Propose and execute a budget of $15,000 per school year.

-- Provided leadership and direction to ensure efficient operation, customer service, and food quality
+- Provided leadership and direction to ensure efficient operation, customer service and food quality.

 - Kept physical files and digitized records organized for easy updating and retrieval by authorized team members.